Shippable/docs/sources/ci/push-gcr.md

 -  Your new **JSON key** is generated and downloaded to your machine.
 Please store this carefully since you will not be able to retrieve this from your GDC account.
 -  For more on JSON keys and Service accounts, read
 <a href="https://cloud.google.com/container-registry/docs/auth#using_a_json_key_file"> Google's docs</a>.

-#### Adding Google Cloud Account Integration to your Shippable Account
+#### Adding Google Cloud Integration to Shippable

 -  Please follow the steps mentioned [here](/platform/integration/gcloudKey/).

 <img src="/images/platform/integrations/gcloud-integration.png" alt="Add  Google Cloud credentials">

-- Ensure that your subscription has access to the account integration.
-Subscription integrations can be viewed using the steps articulated [here](http://docs.shippable.com/platform/management/subscription/integrations/#subscription-integrations).
-- Use the Subscription integration name in the configuration below.
-If you gave access to the subscription from the account integration dashboard, then the subscription integration is automatically created and has the same name as the account integration.
+- Use the integration name in the configuration below.

 ##Basic config